iainvdw/fronteers-2016-notes/Fronteers 2016.md

 Use a manifest in the <head>, it degrades in browsers that don't support it.

-No app store, no gate keepr, no update distribution lag, can work offline, linkable.
+No app store, no gate keeper, no update distribution lag, can work offline, linkable.

 Data is really expensive in upcoming countries.